 Get more tips on how to encourage grit:

 - How to Teach Our Kids to Embrace Mistakes

 - How to Respond when Your Child Makes a Mistake

 - Grit: The Power of Passion and Perseverance by Angela Duckworth

 - How to Prepare Your Child for College (Because It’s Not Too Early)

-Tell me in the comments: How else can we raise kids to have grit?
+Tell me in the comments: What are your best tips on how to raise kids with grit and perseverance?
 How does teaching resilience and perseverance helped your child?

 Get your FREE tips and worksheets!

 Want to help your child recognize letters and numbers?
 Get FREE worksheets and tips to introduce the alphabet, plus tips on helping kids learn!